Docker — Containerizing a Nextjs Application

 Running Image in a Container #

 As you know, a container is nothing but a running instance of an image.
 So how do you run an image?
-Using docker run
+Using docker run:

 docker run -d -p5000:3000 --name container_name image_name:tag

-mode which basically means the container will keep running in the background by freeing your terminal.
+What's going on with this command? you may ask!
+Well, nothing much — the first flag -d is used for detached mode which basically means the container will keep running in the background by freeing your terminal.
 If you don't specify it, the container will log everything in the terminal and once you kill the process, the container will exit and stop running.

-is used for port binding.
+The second flag -p is used for port binding.
 Port binding in docker is a way to map the container port to a port on your machine i.e. host port.
-Let's say you are running your application at port 3000
+Let's say you are running your application at port 3000 inside the container and because the container is isolated, it has it's own ports, and thus you have to specify which port on your local machine will it forward the application content to.

 The next two arguments are quite straightforward.
 You have to specify a container name and the name of the image which you want to run with it's tag.

-variables, you can specify them in an env file and then use the flag--env-file
+If you have some env variables, you can specify them in an env file and then use the flag --env-file to specify the path of it.

-After running the command, you will see a container being created and the command which we specified in the CMD
+After running the command, you will see a container being created and the command which we specified in the CMD directive will get executed, and the app will be live at port 5000!

-To see all the running containers just run
+To see all the running containers just run docker ps and to view all containers, run docker ps -a.

 But there's a catch, every time you need to run an image, you have to run the docker run command with a long list of options.
 This isn't feasible and and it's time consuming when you have multiple services or containers talking to each other in a complex application.
-To overcome this, there's a file named docker-compose.yaml
+To overcome this, there's a file named docker-compose.yaml which you can use to specify the containers with all of their required options and env variables.
+With only one container, your docker compose file can look something like this:

 services: